erwan-simon/Zappy-server/README.md

 The client will connect to the server and represent a player, a beeing in the artificial world.
 Like anyone of us, humans, it doesn't have any obvious purpose other than survive.
 The AI script will lie in this part.
+You can find it [here](https://github.com/erwan-simon/Zappy-client).

 #### The Graphics

 The graphics purpose is to monitor the players' peregrination in the artificial world.
+You can find it [here](https://github.com/erwan-simon/Zappy-graphics).

 ### Protocol